dwtcourses/dq-oag-sftp-python/README.md

   - *Dockerfile*: describe what is installed in the container and the Python file that needs to run
   - *docker-entrypoint.sh*: bash scripts running at container startup
   - *packages.txt*: Python custom Modules
-  - *test.py*: mock script that is running in the container
   - *ecosystem.config.js*: declare variables used by PM2 at runtime
   - **bin/**
     - *DQ_OAG_file_ingest*: Python script used with PM2 to declare imported files to PM2 at runtime